| |

 |

-The Maryland Ballet needed a fund-raising idea that
+CHALLENGE: The Maryland Ballet needed a fund-raising idea that

 would help them raise money to fill their severely depleted